View Richard Wheeler's Obituary on unionleader.com and share memories

 Ledgewood Retirement Community clubhouse

-Manchester- Richard "Bubba" K. Wheeler of Manchester passed away despite the valiant efforts of numerous surgeons at DHMC, on March 10, 2020.
+MANCHESTER - Richard K. "Bubba" "Grampa" Wheeler, of Manchester, passed away on March 10, 2020, despite the valiant efforts of surgeons at Dartmouth-Hitchcock Medical Center.

-Born in Bennington, NH on June 19, 1932, he was the son of Ethel and Horace "Ed" Wheeler.
+Born in Bennington on June 19, 1932, he was the son of Ethel and Horace "Ed" Wheeler.

-A graduate of Peterborough High School, he joined the Army National Guard and served in the Air Force from 1950 to 1954 as a Staff Sgt.
-Bubba was a member and past president of The Cheney-Armstrong Legion Post #5.
-He worked 38 years as a member of the I.B.E.W. for New England Telephone and Telegraph/NYEX.
-Bubba was a past member of the Francestown Volunteer Fire Department and served at Crotched Mt.
-Ski Area as a member of the National Ski Patrol for over 20 years.
+Bubba then joined the U.S. Army National Guard.
+From 1950 to 1954, he served in the U.S. Air Force attaining the rank of staff sergeant.

+He worked 38 years as a member of the IBEW for New England Telephone and Telegraph/NYEX.

+Bubba was a member and past president of Cheney-Armstrong Post #5, The American Legion; a past member of the Francestown Volunteer Fire Department; and served at Crotched Mountain Ski Area as a member of the National Ski Patrol for more than 20 years.

 Bubba's proudest accomplishments were supporting, cheering and sharing stories of his children, grandchildren and great grandchildren, who will always remember him as "Wonderbub".